 For a while, it worked; James was discredited as playing “passive” basketball by many outlets, watching as lesser lights like Danny Green shifted the Finals narrative.
 By the time Game 7 rolled around, though, James had sussed things out.
 He knew that, despite the relatively low shooting percentages those long jumpers usually splashed in with, he was amongst the league’s best from the outside all season.

 "Don't abandon what you've done all year," LeBron claims he told himself prior to the 2012-13 season’s final showing.
 "If it's there, take it."

-And make it, as you can see in the above Game 7 GIF from Drew Sheppard (@DShep25).
+And make it, as you’ll see in this Game 7 GIF from Drew Sheppard: